Virginia

 You have time, don't make it worse.

-Many of those killed or hurt during refueling fires think that by
+Many of those killed or hurt during refueling fires think

-those around them.
-Nothing is further from the truth.
-The inferno
+their vehicle or those around them.
+Nothing is further

-comes from the nozzle coming out of the vehicle or container and the
+out of the vehicle or container and the gasoline being

-gasoline being sprayed around the area.
+sprayed around the area.